 KNOWING YOUR NUMBERS

-In essence, frugality is about spending less than you earn — and really isn’t as hard as it sounds.
+In essence, frugality is about spending less than you earn — which really isn’t as hard as it sounds.
 You just need to make small changes on a daily basis, and stick to it; two dollars saved every day will amount to more than seven hundred dollars in a year.

 Your first step is to keep track of your after-tax income and expenses.
 Since you’re probably using an online payment service like PayPal, you shouldn’t have any issues figuring out how much you earn.
 In fact, you can generate your monthly statement on PayPal with just a click of the mouse.